ExtremeFiretop/MerlinAutoUpdate-Router/README.md

  - RT-AC1900 (Blocked)

 ## UNSUPPORTED GNUTON MODELS: (Single image models) - i.e. Any model that uses a .trx file
-Blocked due to low RAM/ROM space and/or have not received updates in several years.
+Blocked due to low RAM/ROM space and/or have reached end-of-life support from ASUS and Gnuton.

  - DSL-AC68U (Blocked)